matloff/omsi/README.md

 <h3>Providing the exam questions</h3>

-The exam questions should be placed in a file called Questions.txt in the <strong>InstructorDirectory</strong>.
+The exam questions should be placed in a file called **Questions.txt** in the <strong>InstructorDirectory</strong>.
 The file should contain a description and any questions for the exam.
-If there are notes the instructor would like to write to himself in the file they should be placed at the beginning.
-When parsing the file the parser will go through line by line and search for keywords DESCRIPTION or QUESTION.
+If there are notes the instructor would like to write to him/herself in the file they should be placed at the beginning.

+When parsing the file, OMSI will go through line by line and search for keywords DESCRIPTION or QUESTION.
 Once a keyword is found each line after it is appended together until it reaches another keyword or the end of the file.
 So content that is not intended to be a part of a question or description should not be below a keyword.
 Questions are numbered in the order they are discovered.

   <b><i>Specifying different file types</i></b>